plexinc/cookbook-glusterfs/README.md

 * configure (probe an host into the cluster and create a volume)
 * client (mount a glusterfs volume)

 ### Setting Up Clients

-Permit access to gluster volumes using Gluster Native Client method
+Permit access to GlusterFS volumes using Gluster Native Client method

 #### Example